Ron’s Maternal Grandmother 1902–1967

 Descendant chart for Dorothy Clingan and Frederick Morris showing their four children in birth order

 In the early 1930’s Frederick moved his wife Dorothy and their children to Illawarra Road, Marrickville.
 Their neighbours at Illawarra Road, Charles and Amelia Peachey, offered much needed friendship, stability and support to Dorothy and her four children.
 This support, especially by Charles, was to continue for 25 years.

 From the mid 1930’s Dorothy and Frederick lived apart.
 Dorothy reverted to her maiden name of Clingan.

 Photo of Dorothy May Clingan (Morris) with Charles Peachey at Circular Quay

 Following the separation, Frederick moved around and often went home to his parents’.
 Previously he had lived with his father and mother (late 1920’s).
 In the mid 1930’s he moved in with his widowed mother, then in the 1940’s they both moved to his uncle’s property at St. Peters.
 At the same time, Dorothy enjoyed stability in her life through her friendships and the support of her children.
 From the late 1950’s she assisted Ron, her grandson and they lived together until her death in May 1967.

 Dorothy died from Cerebral Thrombosis, Cerebral Arteriosclerosis and, Hypertension.
-She was buried on 3rd May 1967 at the Church of England Cemetery, Rookwood.
+She was buried in Zone C Section 9 Grave 2538, on 3 May 1967 at the Church of England Cemetery, Rookwood.